Published By Faith Stewart at October 31st, 2018

 In all the great, cheesy horror movies the damsel in distress runs straight up the stairs at the first sign of trouble.
 While that may be the dumbest move ever, right up there with running away from the road and into the woods without shoes, in this situation, working your way up is the way to go.

 This is definitely the starting point for building business credit.
 You do not have business credit when you first start, and no credit is the same as bad credit.
 It is easily remedied on the front end, but do so before the plot thickens.

 Also known as starter vendors, these are the businesses from which you purchase the things you use day to day in your own business.
 It may be inventory, raw materials, office supplies, or any number of things.
 They offer terms such as net 30, meaning you get 30 days from the date of purchase to pay for the items purchased.
 Some vendors offer net 15, net 60, or even net 90.

 In the end, they report your payments, or lack thereof, to credit agencies.
-The beauty is they do not require a credit check typically, meaning if you handle things properly, they offer an opportunity to build business credit from the ground up.
+The beauty is they do not rely as heavily on your business credit score as other vendors.
+If you have a fundable foundation, typically you can get approval even if you do not have a strong business credit score.
+They offer an opportunity to build business credit from the ground up.